Please enter a destination

 Mandalay and the other former royal capitals around it have all been capital cities for a while for one major reason: they are all situated on the Ayeyarwaddy River.
 Feel the breeze of the river and imagine how it must have been to arrive by boat in Mingun or at the court of Ava.
 From the jetty in Mandalay you will be taken upstream to Mingun and visit the Mingun Pagoda with the big crack caused by an earthquake and the giant bronze bell.
 Take a leisurely boat cruise for about 3 hours downstream to Ava.
 A simple lunch packed in rattan baskets will be served while cruising down.
 Arriving in Ava, horse carts are ready to take you around this magnificent site with various ancient temple ruins that used to be majestic buildings during the 400 years that Ava was the capital.
 Return to Mandalay by car.

-A fun tour to get to know the real Mandalay, starting with a visit to a viewpoint near the Ayeyarwaddy River for a cold Mandalay beer during sunset.
+This is a fun tour to get to know the real Mandalay, starting with a visit to a viewpoint near the Ayeyarwaddy River for a cold Mandalay beer during sunset.
 Continue to the busy Yadanar night market to have some traditional snacks and a walk around before heading to one of the most famous beer stations and BBQ restaurants in Mandalay.
 Your guide will order the food and make sure you’re satisfied.
 Continue before 8:30 PM to the excellent Mandalay marionettes theatre for a show performed by a mix of traditional dancers, musicians, and puppeteers.

 Fly from Mandalay to Inle Lake.
+Flight time is approximately 30 minutes.

 Transfer from Inle Lake to Kalaw with a private vehicle, driver, and English speaking guide.
+The transfer is approximately 1.5 hours.

 The Amara Mountain Resort is located on a hill, on the outskirts of Kalaw.
 It takes about 15 minutes walk to reach the center of Kalaw.
 The Heho (Inle Lake) airport is 45 minutes drive from Kalaw.
 The lobby and all the rooms have genuine British colonial-style that is mixed with Asian features.
 All 10 comfortable Deluxe Rooms in the Resort are equipped with an open fireplace and bathroom that is made of marble and wood.
 There are a saloon and a separate dining room, where the traditional Myanmar or European food is served.
 The Resort Restaurant is situated on the terrace, where the guests can see a wonderful view of Kalaw while enjoying the food.
 There are a park-like garden and a 9-hole golf course in the Resort area as well as Spa facilities.